deryayigit/ceng-foundations/differential-equations/README.md

 y' = f(x, y)
 $$

-For a differential equation given as above to be **separable**, it must satisfy the following conditions:

-- functions of only \( x \)
-- functions of only \( y \)
-- a product of a function of x and a function of y
+For a differential equation to be separable, f(x,y) must be expressible as a product or ratio of a function of x and a function of y.

 Possible Forms: